afair/email_address/README.md

 ## Usage

-`EmailAddress` can create a new object to work with the address, and also has helper to do easy transformations.
-See the definitions of the email address forms later in this README for a better understanding of rules used in this library.
+Use `EmailAddress` to do transformations and validations.
+You can also instantiate an object to inspect the address.

 These top-level helpers return edited email addresses and validation check.